qubell-bazaar/component-selenium-grid/README.md

 Requirements
 ------------
-You must have an AWS account capable of creating EC2 nodes.
+You must have an AWS cloud account capable of creating EC2 nodes.
 Configure the EC2 "default" security group to allow connections on the following ports:
 - 22 (SSH)
 - 4444 (Selenium Hub)

 Quick Start
 -----------
-**IMPORTANT:** To use Selenium Grid with the Qubell platform, you need an AWS account that is capable of creating EC2 nodes.
+**IMPORTANT:** To use Selenium Grid with the Qubell platform, you need an AWS cloud account that is capable of creating EC2 nodes.
 Refer to *Requirements* above.

 1. Install Selenium Grid by clicking  [![Install](https://raw.github.com/qubell-bazaar/component-skeleton/master/img/install.png)](https://express.qubell.com/applications/upload?metadataUrl=https://raw.github.com/qubell-bazaar/component-selenium-grid/master/_resources/meta.yml).

 2. Follow the on-screen instructions to add Selenium Grid to your organization within the Qubell Platform.

-3. Confirm that you have *Workflow Service* and *Secure Vault 2.0* running for your environment (`Environments` >`{Your Platform}`>`Services`).
-If you do not, you can add services by clicking the `Add a service...` button.
+3. If you do not have an AWS cloud account, create one now and configure it per the *Requirements* stated above.

-4. Confirm that you have a *Cloud Account* running for your environment (`Components` >`Cloud Account`).
-If you do not, you can add a cloud account by clicking the `[+] Add Component` button.
+4. Confirm that *Cloud Account*, *Workflow Service* and *Secure Vault 2.0* are running as services for your environment (`Environments` >`{Your Platform}`>`Services`).
+To add these services, click the `Add a service...` button.

-4. Navigate to `Components` and launch `Selenium Grid` (by clicking the play button).
+5. Navigate to `Components` and launch `Selenium Grid` (by clicking the play button).

-5. If successful, you should see a remote URL and console URL set similar to those shown below.
+6. If successful, you should see a remote URL and console URL set similar to those shown below.
 ![Running Grid Component](_resources/GridComponent.png)

-6. Click the console URL.
+7. Click the console URL.
 You should see a screen similar to that shown below.
 ![Selenium Grid Console](_resources/GridConsole.png)

 Testing Your Installation